 For anyone who may be struggling to understand the way we teach phonics, here is a video that might help. https://www.youtube.com/watch?v=EYx1CyDMZSc

-Reception are working so hard at home with their parents and guardians.
-They have adapted so well to the ever changing learning environments and we are so proud of them.
+Reception have worked so hard at home with their parents and guardians.
+They adapted so well to the ever changing learning environments and we are so proud of them.

 Files to Download